hexops/machengine.org/content/_index.md

             <div style="text-align: left;">
                 <h2>Open source, always & forever</h2>
                 <small style="margin-left: 1rem;">Apache or MIT licensed, at your choosing.</small>
                 <p>Stephen here!
 There are few things in life I am more passionate about than Mach.
-I've been dreaming of it for over a decade: a modern, modular game engine in a simple & powerful language like Zig, exploring how much more simple and intuitive gamedev tooling could be.</p>
+I've been dreaming of it for over a decade: a modern, modular game engine in a simple & powerful language like Zig, exploring how much more simple and intuitive gamedev and application development tooling could be.</p>
-                <p>FOSS <a href="https://devlog.hexops.com/2021/increasing-my-contribution-to-zig-to-200-a-month#i-grew-up-playing-linux-games-like-mania-drive">is in my roots</a>, I believe we should own our tools and they should empower <em>us</em>-not be part of <a href="https://kristoff.it/blog/the-open-source-game/">the 'open source' game</a> where investors sideload a business off the community expecting multi-million dollar returns in a few years.
-VCs have urged me to take investment and start businesses around my projects, but Mach needs to be for people like you and me-it needs to be <a href="https://kristoff.it/blog/software-you-can-love/">software you can love</a>, and the big tech model is incompatible.</p>
+                <p>FOSS <a href="https://devlog.hexops.com/2021/increasing-my-contribution-to-zig-to-200-a-month#i-grew-up-playing-linux-games-like-mania-drive">is in my roots</a>, I believe we should own our tools and they should empower <em>us</em>-not be part of <a href="https://kristoff.it/blog/the-open-source-game/">the 'open source' game</a> which is so prevelant today.
+Mach needs to be for people like you and me-it needs to be genuinely free and open source <a href="https://kristoff.it/blog/software-you-can-love/">software you can love</a>.</p>
-                <p>I work <a href="https://devlog.hexops.com/2021/i-write-code-100-hours-a-week/">double-time</a> towards my dreams: a simple, modest, future where I can earn a living building Mach for you, and creating high-quality games for all.
+                <p>I am working <a href="https://devlog.hexops.com/2021/i-write-code-100-hours-a-week/">double-time</a> towards my dreams: a simple, modest, future where I can earn a living building Mach for you, and creating high-quality games for all.
 If you can contribute time or <a href="https://github.com/sponsors/slimsag">donate</a> to help me reach my goals, I will be eternally grateful.</p>
             </div>
         </div>
     </div>